Imitating What Works: Simulation-Filtered Modular Policy Learning from Human Videos: Experiments

 \subsection{Experiment Setup}

 \paragraph{Tasks} We evaluate our method with four real-world manipulation tasks: pick-and-place, pouring from a can to a bowl, stirring a pot using a ladle, and drawing on a whiteboard.
-In each task, there are multiple distractor objects, and the locations of the active object and the distractors are randomized.
+In each task, there are multiple distractor objects, and the locations of the active object and the distractors are randomized per episode.
 For pick-and-place, the goal location is randomized as well.
 Success criteria for each task (used in simulation) are as follows: For pick-and-place, the bottle should end within 15 cm of the table and 8 cm of the final position while remaining within 45 degrees of the upright orientation.
 For pour, the upwards axis of the can should be more than 60 degrees from the initial orientation, the dot-product with the start-to-goal direction should be positive, and the can should be within 8 cm of the final position.
 For stir, we define a cylindrical region of height 8 cm and radius 15 cm, and require that the object move along a path of more than 10 cm within the region.
 For draw, it is the same but with height 5 cm, radius 12 cm, and path length 20 cm.

 \paragraph{Training data} We collect 50 human video demonstrations for each task.
 The videos are captured using a fixed Intel Realsense D455 RGB-D camera.
 We use 35 demonstrations for training, and 15 for validation.
 For pick-and-place, the 2D goals are calculated by projecting the final object center.
-For HOI4D pretraining, we use 1580 pick-and-place clips, containing all object categories except ``Storage Furniture'', ``Safe'', ``Trash Can'', and ``Chair''.
+For pretraining with PSI on HOI4D, we use 1580 pick-and-place clips, containing all object categories except ``Storage Furniture'', ``Safe'', ``Trash Can'', and ``Chair''.
 The clips are cut using the ``reachout'' and ``putdown'' event labels.
+All of the policy models are fine-tuned from the same HOI4D-pretrained checkpoint unless otherwise specified.

 \paragraph{Robot evaluation} For real-world robot evaluation, we use a UFACTORY xArm7 with a UFACTORY xArm gripper, mounted next to the table viewed by the D455 camera.
 The camera is fixed in the same place as during training, and the camera-to-base transform is calibrated via hand-eye calibration.
 For the pick-and-place, the goal is set interactively by clicking a point on the observed RGB image.
 To generate task-agnostic candidate grasps, we use a heuristic for each object.
 For the pick-and-place bottle and the can, the candidate grasps follow the same grid as the anchor grasps.
 For the ladle, we set the grasp point by finding the 3D point on the ladle closest to the camera, and then grasp either towards or away from the robot along the $y$ direction.
 Empirically, these methods reliably produce stable grasps on each object.